 London is also a city that isn’t particularly walkable, unless you stick to certain areas.
 If the weather isn’t being so kind to you then you might want to make sure you have a budget for public transport, taxis or perhaps even the sightseeing buses.
 In the summer I’d definitely recommend walking where you can, simply because I prefer it, but it’s a lot harder to rely on doing that in winter.

-The winter time also brings with it lots of darkness hours.
-You’ll find that from about 5pm it’s dark which is fine for that festive feeling walking among the lights, but it’s not so great for sightseeing and although I’ve always felt London is quite safe, if you’re travelling alone it’s something to remember.
+London in winter time also brings with it lots of darkness hours.
+You’ll find that from about 4-5pm it’s dark which is fine for that festive feeling walking among the lights, but it’s not so great for sightseeing and although I’ve always felt London is quite safe, if you’re travelling alone or wandering around at night it’s something to remember.

-London has a great theatre vibe and there are so many things to see.
+One evening option for winter time in London is the theatre.
+The city has a great theatre vibe and there are so many shows to see.
 As well as the West End shows that are on you have the exciting Christmas themed shows and pantomimes that pop up too.
 If you’re worried about what to do when it’s dark on an evening a show could be the perfect option.

 There’s a few really good market areas in London and my favourite has to be Portobello Road market in the Notting Hill area of London.
 There’s a great vibe there and loads of stalls to look round and pick up an antique or two – we managed to come home with a stack of old marvel comic books once!
 Note that it isn’t on on Sundays – the best day to see it in action is Saturday but be prepared for crowds!